a5dur/qsv-describegpt-qa/README.md

 ## Test Results
   Head over to the [Jupyter file](https://github.com/a5dur/qsv-describegpt-qa/blob/main/qsv-describegpt-qa.ipynb) for all the test results
+  > Why Jupyter?
+Jupyter Notebook provides support for text editor, terminal commands and notebook, all in under one roof!

 ## Types of CSV files used